 The Link Between Social Media and Loneliness

-Without thinking twice, we keenly share some of the most intimate moments of our lives with millions of digital friends, at the same time witnessing "perfect" moments our friends' post.
-However, most of us struggle when it comes to sharing our feelings with a close friend, a family member or even our psychotherapist.
+Without thinking twice, we keenly share some of the most intimate moments of our lives with millions of digital friends, at the same time witnessing “perfect” moments in our friends’ posts.
+However, most of us struggle when it comes to sharing our feelings with a close friend, a family member, or even our psychotherapist.

 Even though it’s absolutely fine to enjoy the photos and products you set your eyes on online, it’s just as important to remember to stay connected with yourself and to acknowledge that you are perfect just as you are.